moazzamumer/moazzamumer.github.io/_pages/about.md

 ### <span style="color: salmon;">I am actively seeking graduate research opportunities (MS/PhD) in areas related to AI, ML, and data science and also open to collaborative opportunities in research and applied AI.</span>

-## Research Interests
+## Broad Research Interests
-- Deep Learning & Representation Learning
+- Machine Learning and Artificial Intelligence
-- Multimodal Systems (Vision + NLP)
+- Multimodal and Human-Centered AI
-- Federated Learning & Privacy-Preserving AI
+- Trustworthy and Responsible AI
 - AI for Social Good
 - Explainable AI (XAI)